raveintospace/RickMortyTest/README.md

 - ViewModel: Manages business logic, interacts with use cases, and updates the UI.

 2. DEPENDENCY INJECTION
 To improve modularity and testability, dependencies are injected via protocols into DataSources and UseCases.
-Protocols are defined in separate files, but I know they could also have been created inside the files that implement each protocol, as there is only one struct for each one.
+Protocols are defined in separate files, but I know they could also have been created inside the files that implement each protocol (see DataService), as there is only one struct for each one.

 3. FRAMEWORKS
 -- Kingfisher: Used for efficient image downloading and caching.
 It’s a reliable and widely adopted third-party library in the iOS ecosystem, which I have successfully used in previous projects.
 It provides built-in memory and disk caching with minimal setup.
+SwiftLint: Used for enforcing code style and best practices to maintain uniformity and readability across the project.
+-- SwiftLint: Used for enforcing code style and best practices to maintain uniformity and readability across the project.

 4. TESTING
 What I have tested: